Vipps

-The service
+Vipps merged with MobilePay of Denmark and Finland in 2022 to form Vipps MobilePay.
+The headquarters of the new company is in the Norwegian capital of Oslo, but all locations in other countries and the separate brand names are maintained.
+A collection of Norwegian banks own 72.2% of Vipps MobilePay, while Danske Bank owns 27.8%.

+As of 2022, Vipps had 4.2 million users in Norway (total population: 5.4 million), whereas MobilePay had more than 4.4 million users in Denmark (total population: 5.8 million) and more than 2 million users in Finland (total population: 5.5 million).

+In May 2025, Vipps signed a letter of intent to join the European Payments Alliance (EuroPA), an initiative to provide interoperable mobile payment solutions throughout Europe, launched by Italian Spanish and Portuguese firms.

+Service

 Vipps is an application that gives the user the ability to make payments to a receiver's telephone number instead of an account number.
 If the receiver has a bank account in one of the owner banks of Vipps, the money is confirmed and available for the receiver within seconds.
 Other receivers have to register their credit card in Vipps and will get the money the next bank day.
 If a payment is made to a phone number not connected to Vipps, the receiver will get an SMS instructing them to download the application.
 If they do not, the payment will be cancelled.
 It is possible to send a request for payment, a kind of bill.

 The application is designed for smartphones (newer iOS or Android versions, not Windows anymore).
 After downloading the Vipps application, there is an onboarding-process where the user assigns a credit- or debit card (Visa/MasterCard), personal- and account information.
 After registration, the user's account information is connected to the user's mobile telephone number.
 Each user must register a phone number, bank account, credit card and identity number, and all must be Norwegian.

 Transfers under 5000 NOK are free.
 For larger transfers, Vipps charges the sender 1% of the total amount.
 The receiver never pays any fees.

 Security

 Vipps is protected by a user-defined four-digit identification code.
-For payments exceeding 2000 NOK, the application launches the Norwegian BankID<electronic identification for user authentication.
+For payments exceeding 2000 NOK, the application launches the Norwegian BankID electronic identification for user authentication.
 There are also security checks in the applications during registration and payment.
 The phone numbers have no check digit but the name of receiver is shown before the payment is confirmed, provided the receiver has a Vipps account.
 If the receiver has no Vipps account, the sender must make sure the phone number is correct.